 Google Abuses Its Monopoly Power Over Search, Justice Department Says In Lawsuit

-The Justice Department on Tuesday filed an antitrust lawsuit against Google alleging the company of abusing its dominance over smaller rivals.
+The Justice Department filed an antitrust lawsuit Tuesday against Google alleging the company of abusing its dominance over smaller rivals.
 It's the federal government's most significant legal action in more than two decades to confront a technology giant's power.

-Justice Department lawyers accuse Google of illegally using its monopoly power to stifle competition and hurt consumers through exclusionary agreements, including deals like the one it struck with Apple making Google the default search engine on the Safari browser on iPhones.
+Justice Department lawyers accuse Google of illegally using its monopoly power to stifle competition and hurt consumers through exclusionary agreements, including deals such as the one it struck with Apple making Google the default search engine on the Safari browser on iPhones.

-Justice officials say Google spending profits made from its powerful position to buy special treatment for its search engine on devices and Web browsers created what the department says is a "self-reinforcing cycle" of monopoly power abuse.
+Justice Department officials said Google spending profits made from its powerful position to buy special treatment for its search engine on devices and Web browsers created a "self-reinforcing cycle" of monopoly power abuse.

 "If the government does not enforce the antitrust laws to enable competition, we could lose the next wave of innovation.
-If that happens, Americans may never get to see the next Google," said Deputy Attorney General Jeffrey Rosen at a Tuesday press conference.
+If that happens, Americans may never get to see the next Google," Deputy Attorney General Jeffrey Rosen said at a Tuesday press conference.

 "The Google of today is a monopoly gatekeeper for the internet," the complaint says.
 "For many years, Google has used anticompetitive tactics to maintain and extend its monopolies in the markets for general search services, search advertising, and general search text advertising — the cornerstones of its empire."

 In the suit, Justice Department lawyers ask a federal court to stop Google from maintaining monopoly power over Internet search and search advertising.
-The government is asking a federal judge to provide relief "as needed" to resolve the alleged anticompetitive behavior.
+The government is asking a federal judge to provide structural relief "as needed" to resolve the alleged anticompetitive behavior.

+Gene Kimmelman, a former senior antitrust official at the Justice Department, said, if successful, the suit could lead to the breakup of parts of Google's business, such as spinning off the Google Chrome business and Google's Android phone line into separate enterprises.

+"Those kind of splitting off of assets to enable competitors to grow and challenge the dominant search provider, Google, are things you could imagine the government asking for," Kimmelman said.

-Eleven Republican-led states joined the lawsuit, which was filed in the U.S. District Court for the District of Columbia.
+Eleven Republican-led states joined the lawsuit, which was filed in U.S. District Court for the District of Columbia.
 New York Attorney General Letitia James, a Democrat, said she and other state attorneys general are expected to wrap up their investigation of Google soon and they may ask to join the Justice Department suit.

 "Absent a court order, Google will continue executing its anticompetitive strategy, crippling the competitive process, reducing consumer choice, and stifling innovation," Justice Department lawyers wrote.